Sorrento, Sicily and Malta

 Valletta is the capital of the Mediterranean island nation of Malta.
 The walled city dates back to the 15th century and boasts a wealth of Baroque architecture.
 Not-to-be-missed landmarks include the elaborately decorated St John’s co-Cathedral & museum which is home to world famous masterpieces by Caravaggio and Mattia Preti.

 There are also some beautiful gardens to relax in and characterful, narrow streets full of tempting boutiques and cafés.

-At the end of your relaxing holiday, it’s time to leave Malta, catching a flight from Luqa Malta International airport back to London Gatwick (not included) or we can add a return journey by rail and sea for you.
+At the end of your relaxing holiday, it’s time to leave Malta.
+You can catch a flight from Luqa Malta International airport back to London Gatwick (not included) or we can add a return journey by rail and sea for you.

 Typical hotels on this itinerary

 With a history going back to 1375, Al Cappello Rosso is one of the oldest hotels in Bologna, conveniently located next to Piazza Maggiore in the heart of town.
 Bedrooms are all furnished with air-conditioning, Wi-Fi internet access, tea & coffee making facilities and an LCD TV with satellite channels.
 There is an on-site restaurant serving lunch and dinner and the hotel also offers free bike rental to explore the city.